Algonquian Tribes | Climate | Communities | First Nations | History | Home | Migrations | Reservations | Tribes

 The October 18, 1908 Swan Valley Massacre

-A group of supposed Pend d'Oreilles (they were really Chippewa's who either were continuing to live within the original Flathead Reservation, or who fled the Flathead Reservation), were caught off Reservation hunting in the Swan Valley which borders the Flathead Reservation on the east slopes of the Mission Mountains.
-The 8 Chippewa's had supposedly purchased hunting permits which they showed to the game warden and a few deputized citizens who accompanied him.
+A group of supposed Pend d'Oreilles (they were really Chippewas who were minding their own business), were hunting in the Swan Valley.
+Through treaty agreements they were allowed to fish and hunt.
+The 8 Chippewas had supposedly purchased hunting permits which they showed to the game warden and a few deputized citizens who accompanied him.
 They supposedly went off on their hunting trip in September of 1908.
-They were not the only Chippewa's hunting in the Swan Valley or Seely Valley, at the time.
+They were not the only Chippewas hunting in the Swan Valley or Seely Valley, at the time.
 Many others were doing likewise.
-Chippewa ogimak were aware of the intentions of the whites and knew the Flathead Reservation would soon be destroyed.
-Ogima Charlo may have played a role in this tragedy.
-He claimed in an interview, that he rather relocate to the plains of Montana than to the Flathead Reservation.
-He was still alive in 1908.
-By October, the whites had realized something else had transpired.
-Charles Peyton (the Game Warden) and the deputized citizens, went looking for the Chippewa's who were now using the Swan Valley for hunting.
+By October, the whites had realized something else had transpired among their leaders.
+Charles Peyton (the Game Warden) and the deputized citizens, went looking for the Chippewas who were using the Swan Valley for hunting.
 They found one of their camps in the Swan Valley.
 He demanded the proof they had permits to hunt which they did.
 The State of Montana was breaking treaty law.
 The Indians had the right, by treaty, to fish and hunt.
 However, Peyton returned the next day in the mood for killing.